VideoChat: Chat-Centric Video Understanding

-We process the video into different visual models to obtain different textualizing videos and then organize them together in a template (shown in Table \ref{tab:video_description}) as inputs to an LLM.
-Then, we present the LLM with the context that we instruct it to pretend to watch the given video through the formatted texts we feed and then chat with us with the structured video knowledge.
-This context is realized by the prompt in Table \ref{tab:system_prompt}.
+We process the video into different visual models to obtain different textualizing videos and then organize them together in a template (Table \ref{tab:video_description}) as inputs to an LLM.
+Then, we present the LLM with the context that we instruct it to pretend to watch the given video through the input formatted texts (the structured video knowledge from perception models) and then chat with users.
+Such prompt is shown in Table \ref{tab:system_prompt}.

 \paragraph{Analysis} Lite perception models enable {\modelname}-Text to convert videos into time-stamped text at 1 FPS, processing a 10-second video clip in about 2 seconds using an NVIDIA-A10 GPU.
 It communicates with users through an LLM.
 However, using text as the communication medium restricts the representation capabilities of the perception models, as it limits their decoders.
 To provide richer visual information from videos to the LLM, we must employ more advanced and more perception models, which may conflict with {\modelname}-Text's efficiency.
 Additionally, {\modelname}-Text has limited potential to benefit from popular visual instruction tuning \cite{llava}.